About the European Permaculture Network (EuPN)

 The Permaculture Network is backed by the non-for-profit Vihreä Pourusmäki ry.

-For now, the Permaculture Network is stewarded by a small team led by Dominik Jais, laying the groundwork so that others can join, shape, and co-create the network in the future.
+For now, the Permaculture Network is stewarded by a small team called "Core Council" led by Dominik Jais.
+The "Core Council" is laying the groundwork so that others can join, shape, and co-create the network in the future.
 The tools, structure, and language are being created with the intention that others will join and shape it further.
 This is scaffolding - not a finished structure.

 How can I support the EuPN?